iamthecage/pyseneye-windows/README.md

 Quickstart
 ----------
-Download both Seneye_SUD_v_2.0.16.cat and Seneye_SUD_v_2.0.16.inf, then install the driver. (you will need to uninstall this driver in Device Mangager and delete the files when prompted to use the Seneye Connect App)
+Make sure Seneye Connect App is shutdown and unplug the Seneye from your PC Download both Seneye_SUD_v_2.0.16.cat and Seneye_SUD_v_2.0.16.inf Right Click on Seneye_SUD_v_2.0.16.inf and select Install (you will need to uninstall this driver in Device Mangager and delete the files when prompted to use the Seneye Connect App) Reinsert the Seneye USB
+You should have a Seneye device in Device Manager now listed under "libusb-win32 devices"

-Install pyseneye using `pip`: `$ pip install pyseneye-windows`.
+Install pyseneye using `pip`: `$ pip install pyseneye_windows`.
 Once that is complete you can import the SUDevice class and connect to your device.

 ```python
 >>> from pyseneye_windows.sud import SUDevice, Action